The Challenge

 Dense Top Bar Layout

-Rejected: A/B testing showed sidebar navigation performed 35% better for tool discovery and reduced clicks.
+Rejected: A/B testing showed sidebar navigation consistently outperformed top bar for tool discovery and reduced clicks to target.

 Key Design Decisions